Fixed vs Variable Mortgage in 2026 — Which Is Better Right Now?

 How Variable Rate Mortgages Work

-A variable rate mortgage fluctuates with the prime rate, which is set by Canadian banks at the overnight rate plus 2.70%.
+A variable rate mortgage fluctuates with the prime rate, which Canadian banks set at the overnight rate plus 2.20% (the standard spread since 2015).
 When the Bank of Canada cuts rates, prime falls and your variable rate mortgage costs less.
 When rates rise, you pay more.

 There are two types of variable rate mortgages in Canada: